lucasiscovici/studyPipe/README.md

 ## Curried Functions
 All functions available in JulienPalard/Pipe have a twin function that calls the list function on the result of the original function: theses functions ends by `l`
 `wherel`, `selectl`, ....
-More: mapl, zipl, filterl, rangel, enumeratel, sorted, join
+More: mapl, zipl, filterl, rangel, enumeratel, sorted, join, enumeratel, enumerate, sorted, join_n, join_comma, format_sep, format_n, format_comma

 ## Comments
 when `_funs_`(`_funsInv_`) is not between pipes (`|_funs_|`, `|_funsInv_|`), it act same as `_fun_`.
 The only difference between `_fun_` and `_funs` (`_funsInv`) it's when they are between pipes, otherwise they are the same